 1. Uniforms and Protective Gear

 Uniforms are a must in many industries.
 From construction to firefighting, there’s a need to safeguard workers.
 The term uniform should cover gear from head to toe, including protective headgear like hard hats, fire retardant outfits, breathing masks, goggles, rubber gloves, earplugs, suitable footwear (including slip-resistant types), and more.
 Have an enforcement policy in place so that all employees wear their uniforms and protective gear.
 And if the correct uniform isn’t available, you should not carry out the work.

 2. Emergency Exits and Equipment

 Think about every time you board a plane: You’re shown the emergency exit doors before taking off — and for good reason.
 By showing everyone the relevant exits, both physically and via clear signage, you’re putting the safety of your employees first.
 Fire drills in the workplace also serve to remind people of their nearest exits as well as the emergency procedures should another safety incident occur.
-Make sure that the route to exits is clear, that first aid kits and emergency equipment such as fire extinguishers and public access defibrillators are present, and that employees know how to work them.
+Make sure that the route to exits is clear and adherent to building codes, that first aid kits and emergency equipment such as fire extinguishers and public access defibrillators are present, and that employees know how to work them.

 3. Open Communication About Safety

 Nobody knows more about on-the-job risks than the employees working the jobs.
 Employees should be encouraged to voice their opinions on potential hazards they encounter as well as the effectiveness of current protective measures and standards.
 Those employees at the opposite end of the spectrum who don’t want to be bothered with safety measures should be warned, given an opportunity to comply, and then dismissed if they don’t follow the proper procedures.
 That last piece is important because workplace safety is the responsibility of both individual workers and the workforce as a whole.